Use Reclaimed Water Data Management

 As an editor, you can add a hydrant service to the map in ArcGIS Pro.

-2. On the Edit tab, in the Snapping group, click Snapping and turn snapping on.
+2. On the Edit tab, in the Snapping group, click Snapping to turn snapping on.

-3. On the Edit tab, in the Features group, click Create.
+3. On the ribbon, click the Edit tab, and then, in the Features group, click Create.

 The Create Features pane appears.

-7. Hover over the Tee to snap to it and then click to start digitizing.
-Next, snap to the Hydrant Service Valve and click to add a vertice, and finish the sketch by snapping and double-clicking the Hydrant.
+11. Add the service to the map by hovering over the Fitting to snap to it and then click to start digitizing.
+Next, snap to the Service Valve and click to add a vertice, and finish the sketch by snapping and double-clicking the Hydrant.

 Add features from an as-built drawing